ss7pro/mlt/mlt-templates/tensorboard/README.md

 TensorBoard template works with different storage sources, and it's the user responsibility to allow the TensorBoard service to access the logs location.

-This template assumes that Ingress controller is enabled in the Kubernetes cluster.
+This template assumes that Ingress controller is enabled in the Kubernetes cluster, and also that `jq` is installed. `jq` is used while launching TensorBoard to get the service IP address.